CrystalElseyNSS/virtual-trivia-form/README.md

 ## Virtual Trivia Form

 > Test it out live at https://booth-quiz-form.web.app/
-> View your new quiz at https://sw-booth-trivia.web.app/{Exhibitor Attendee Id}
+> View your new quiz at https://sw-booth-trivia.web.app/ + {Exhibitor Attendee Id}

 Used ReactJS to build a form where data coordinators could enter exhibitors' quiz questions & answers and have the quiz automatically populate in a separate application ([Virtual Trivia Game](https://github.com/CrystalElseyNSS/virtual-trivia-game)).
 The Trivia Form used Firebase Functions to post the quiz data to Cloud Firestore by exhibitor id.